liyanage/xcode-text-macros/README.md

 About the Macros
 ================

-With all of these, play around a bit, with something selected, nothing selected etc. to see what gets wrapped, where the cursor ends up, what placeholders get inserted.
+With both the built-in macros and the ones in this collection here, play around a bit, with something selected, nothing selected etc. to see what gets wrapped, where the cursor ends up, what placeholders get inserted.
+If you spend a lot of time in Xcode, you’ll really want to get familiar with text macros.

 Installation
 ------------